 In order for any ERP project to be successful, you first have to define what you mean by “implementation.”
-If your definition is a technology implementation, then yes, it is relatively easy and can probably be done in a matter of weeks or months.
-However, if by implementation you mean true business transformation with full employee adoption, improved business processes, and tangible business benefits, then it’s going to require a bit more effort.
+If your definition is a technology implementation, then yes, it is relatively easy.
+However, if by “implementation” you mean true business transformation with full employee adoption, improved business processes and tangible business benefits, then it’s going to require a bit more effort.

-When assessing your ERP project timeline, it is important to make sure you have included key elements that will help you make your project successful.
-Below are seven key items that, when overlooked, constitute the seven deadly sins of ERP software implementations:
+When assessing your ERP project plan, it is important to ensure you have included key elements that will make your project successful.
+Below are seven key items not to overlook during ERP implementation:

-- Program Management.
-Managing the installation, configuration, and testing of the ERP software is the easy part.
-Managing the business, process, and organizational aspects of the business transformation is much more difficult.
-Managing all of the different moving parts of the software implementation, such as business process improvements, business acceptance, and organizational change management, requires strong program management, governance, and controls.
+- Project management.
+Managing the installation, configuration and testing of ERP software is the easy part.
+Managing the business and organizational aspects of the digital transformation is much more difficult.
+It requires strong project management, governance and controls.

-- Business process and workflow definition and improvement.
+- Business process definition and improvement.
 On the surface, it may make sense just to adopt the business processes and workflows built into the software and hope for the best.
 For those of us that have been through dozens of ERP implementations, however, it just isn’t realistic.
-Today’s ERP systems are so robust, flexible, and powerful out of the box that processes and workflows still need to be defined in detail.
-In addition, business process improvements, workflows within and outside the system, and employee roles within the system all need to be defined before the system can be fully adopted.
+Today’s ERP systems are so robust, flexible and powerful that processes still need to be defined in detail.
+Business process improvements within and outside the system as well as employee roles within the system all need to be defined before the system can be fully adopted.

 - Organizational change management and communications.
-For most organizations (if not all), an ERP implementation involves massive change.
+For most organizations, an ERP implementation involves massive change.
 Employees at all levels are impacted significantly, which creates anxiety and resistance to change.
-A robust organizational change management program is crucial to gaining employee adoption and business benefits from the system.
-And organizational change management is much more than software training – it includes communications targeted to each major workgroup, business process training, organizational impact assessments, redesign of employee roles and responsibilities to match the new system, and a host of other key activities.
+A robust change management plan is crucial to gaining employee adoption and business benefits from the system.
+Organizational change management is much more than software training.
+It includes targeted communication, business process training, organizational impact assessments and a host of other key activities.

 - Business and technical integration.
-A single, fully integrated ERP system with no integration to other systems or business processes is an urban legend.
+A single ERP system with no integration to other systems or business processes is an urban legend.
 Every implementation that we see involves some type of integration to systems and business processes outside the system.
-This integration needs to be managed from a technical and business design and testing perspective; otherwise, the system will be fragmented and disjointed, which defeats the whole purpose of ERP.
+This integration needs to be managed from a technical and business design and testing perspective.
+Otherwise, the system will be fragmented and disjointed, which defeats the whole purpose of ERP.

 - Independent oversight of technical resources.
-One of the top reasons that clients hire us to manage their ERP implementations is to help manage the scope, efforts, and costs of functional and technical software consultants.
-Without clear direction, guidance, and project controls, it is easy to fall into a spiral of unnecessary customization, configuration and set-up that doesn’t meet key business requirements, higher costs, and longer durations.
-Our research shows that hiring independent consultants like Panorama to manage ERP deployments significantly reduces total costs.
+One of the top reasons that clients hire us to manage their ERP implementations is to help manage the scope, efforts and costs of functional and technical software consultants.
+Without clear direction, it is easy to fall into a spiral of unnecessary customization that doesn’t meet key business requirements.

-- ERP Benefits Realization.
-This may be the biggest sin of all.
-Too many companies spend millions of dollars only to fail to realize the expected business benefits.
-In fact, our independent research shows that most ERP implementations fail to realize at least 30% of the expected business benefits.
-A key reason for this is a lack of a robust ERP benefits realization program.
-This is an area that most ERP consultants and software vendors fail to address, usually because they don’t know how.
-This is also one of the reasons that our organizational change management and benefits realization offering is in such high demand.
+- ERP benefits realization.
+Too many companies spend millions of dollars but fail to realize expected business benefits.
+A key reason for this is a lack of a robust ERP benefits realization plan.
+This is an area that most ERP consultants and ERP vendors fail to address, usually because they don’t know how.

-While it may be possible to implement ERP systems quickly when defined in the narrow technical sense, it is more important to focus on the big picture and do it right the first time.
+While it may be possible to implement ERP systems quickly when defined in the narrow technical sense, it is more important to focus on the big picture.
 ERP implementations are usually expensive, but they are even more expensive when they’re not done right the first time.
-When assembling your project team or software vendor’s proposed ERP implementation plan, it is important to keep these seven deadly sins in mind.
+When developing your implement plan, it is important to keep these success factors in mind.